Tutorial: Web Testing (RVL)¶

 You are now back on the Main Menu.
 Click Log Out (top-right) and close the browser.

-To end the recording session either press CTRL+3
+To end the recording session, either press CTRL+3

-or click Finish
+or click the Finish

 button on the RA dialog.